In commercial collaboration with Trangia

-I found the hobo stoves quite interesting as they gives me the possibility to create a small fire if there is no fireplace nearby.
+I found the hobo stoves quite interesting as they give me the possibility to create a small fire if there is no fireplace nearby.
 They produce quite a lot of heat on a small spot.

 Of course, cooking on a hobo stove requires a bit of preparation e.g. I have to find wood and it takes a bit longer than cooking with gas.
-However, real fire just gives me a nicer atmosphere and also some heat to warm myself when it’s cold.
+However, a real fire just gives me a nicer atmosphere and also some heat to warm myself when it’s cold.

 And here are some items which I use to start a fire: